nikspyratos/toybox/README.md

-./vendor/bin/duster lint #Linting may catch issues that fix can't resolve ./vendor/bin/phpstan analyse php artisan insights php artisan enlightn
+./vendor/bin/duster lint #Linting may catch issues that fix can't resolve ./vendor/bin/phpstan analyse php artisan insights
 ```

-For Duster, if there are any unfixable issues raised in `duster fix`, you can get more info on them but running `duster lint`.
+For Duster, if there are any unfixable issues raised in `duster fix`, you can get more info on them by running `duster lint`.
 Also note that you can add the `--dirty` flag to only run it for files that have changed.

 Some analysis steps in these tools may fail on a default Toybox installation.
 Where reasonable I've tried to mitigate this, but some will be left up to you as the developer.
 Some fixes require opinionated configurations that I don't feel Toybox should have a default on.

-An example of this is the `TrustProxies` middleware - Enlightn will flag this as unused middleware due to no proxies being configured.
-The only way to avoid this and keep the middleware would be to trust all proxies by default, but that assumes you will be using cloud-based load balancers which might not be the case.

 ### Post-Setup